Central Africa: Bornu Empire

 The Kanuri people of West Africa led by the Sayfuwa migrated to the west and south of the lake, where they established the Bornu Empire.
 By the late 16th century the Bornu empire had expanded and recaptured the parts of Kanem that had been conquered by the Bulala.
 Satellite states of Bornu included the Damagaram in the west and Baguirmi to the southeast of Lake Chad.

 Shilluk Kingdom

 The Shilluk Kingdom was centered in South Sudan from the 15th century from along a strip of land along the western bank of White Nile, from Lake No to about 12° north latitude.
 The capital and royal residence were in the town of Fashoda.
-The kingdom was founded during the mid-fifteenth century CE by its first ruler, Nyikang.
-During the nineteenth century, the Shilluk Kingdom faced decline following military assaults from the Ottoman Empire and later British and Sudanese colonization in Anglo-Egyptian Sudan.
+The kingdom was founded during the mid-15th century CE by its first ruler, Nyikang.
+During the 19th century, the Shilluk Kingdom faced decline following military assaults from the Ottoman Empire and later British and Sudanese colonization in Anglo-Egyptian Sudan.